grayhatacademy/mow/README.md

-# mess
+# mow
-Mips Exploitation Starter Stub - Quickly write MIPS big/little endian overflows.
+Mips Overflow Writer - Quickly write MIPS big/little endian overflows.

-Does the name really make sense?
-I don't know, but its a decent acronym.
 This python file allows the user to quickly generate and send MIPS based overflows.
 Simply have to craft an overflow and send it to the target.

 ## Example